TheCodeCache/Java/Analysis - Heap Dump.md

-# Heap Dump Analysis –
+# Heap Dump Introduction –

 **What is Heap Dump** –
 A heap dump is a snapshot of the memory of a java application at a certain point in time.